drewgolden/balena-ads-b/README.md

 If you have not previously set up a Plane Finder receiver that you want to reuse, do the following steps:

  1. Register a new [Plane Finder account](https://planefinder.net).
- 2. Locate your local clone of this git repo, `balena-ads-b`, then navigate to the folder `planefinder`.
+ 2. If you cloned this repo, `balena-ads-b`, in part 2 of this guide, locate it on your computer and find the folder `planefinder`.
+Alternatively, if you used the *Deploy with balena*-button, download the following archive and unzip it: [SharecodeGenerator.zip](https://raw.githubusercontent.com/ketilmo/balena-ads-b/master/planefinder/SharecodeGenerator.zip)
- 3. Open the file `SharecodeGenerator.html` in your web browser.
+ 3. Locate the the file `SharecodeGenerator.html` and open it in your web browser.
  4. Fill in the form to generate a Plane Finder share code.
 Use the same email address as you used when registering for the Plane Finder account.
 For *Receiver Lat*, use the value from the `LAT` variable in part 2.
 For *Receiver Lon*, use the value from the `LON` variable.
 Lastly, click the *Create new sharecode* button.
 A sharecode should appear in a few seconds, it should look similar to `6g34asr1gvvx7`.
 Copy it to your clipboard.
 Disregard the rest of the form – you don't have to fill this out.
  5. Open Plane Finder's *[Your Receivers](https://planefinder.net/account/receivers)* page.
 Under the *Add a Receiver* heading, locate the *Share Code* input field.
 Paste the sharecode from the previous step, then click the *Add Receiver*-button.
  6. Head back to the Balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add a variable named `PLANEFINDER_SHARECODE` and paste the value of the Plane Finder key you just created, e.g. `7e3q8n45wq369`.